 Create a schedule.
 Thanks to one of our employees, who started off as our intern, Creative Plus Business now has a draft work experience schedule that we can adapt to each new person.
-Our schedule includes induction, interviewing people in the office about their careers, outings, creative activities, learning both in-person and online, and the chance to write a report and contribute feedback and suggestions to the next person’s placement.
-There are several good examples of similar templates online, including this one from Education Victoria.
+Our schedule includes induction, interviewing people in the office about their careers, outings, creative activities, learning both in person and online, and the chance to write a report and contribute feedback and suggestions to the next person’s placement.
+There are several good examples of similar templates online, including this one from Business In The Community UK.

 Build Up Your Processes: For many of our clients, who could really use the extra pair of hands, unpaid interns are not an option because the business itself is disorganised.
 The anxiety of trying to work out how to use them is all too much.
 Even teeny-tiny and freelance businesses need a process.
 This could be as simple as a point-form answer to the question “how do we organise our receipts and invoices?” though to a full-blown SOP manual.
 The more organised the business, the better off everyone will be, especially the intern.
 For more information on writing up processes, check out my earlier article.